-These are totally optional, but add a touch of elegance and luxury!
-And they add extra scent.
+Adding flower petals to your recipe are totally optional, but do add a touch of elegance, luxury and extra scent.
 I suggest dried lavender, rose, mint, or eucalyptus petals.
 I love the rose petals the best because they soften and add such beauty in the bathtub.
 And the rose aroma really comes out!

 Which essential oils to use?

 I only use essential oils from Young Living.
-They are truly the best in the world!
+I have found them to be truly the best in the world!
 You have to use double the amount of other, cheaper essential oils to get the same scent and many essential oils on the market aren’t even effective (because I’ve tried many of them) for improving health issues.
 I’ve used Young Living’s oils for years to help keep my family healthy, and haven’t been disappointed yet!
 Learn more about them here.

 There are many different essential oils you could use for different purposes.
 Here are some of my suggestions: